Autodesk-Forge/forge-tutorial-postman/ModelDerivative_03/instructions/before_you_begin.md

 2. In the Postman header bar, click **Import**.
 A dialog displays.

 3. Drag the file you downloaded in step 1 to the area marked **Drop files here**.
-Alternatively, you can click **Choose Files** and find the files you downloaded in step 1.
+Alternatively, you can click **Choose Files** and pick the files you downloaded in step 1.

 3. Click the environment drop-down on the upper-right, and select **Model_Derivative**.
 The environment containing the variables for the tutorial loads.